 Publishing information via RSS feeds to the council website or third party news sites as needed

 6. Digitize access to day-to-day council activity

 Bills, fines, permits, and licenses can all be made accessible online or through smartphones.
 By moving these traditional methods from offline channels to a digital platform, you can centralize access to information through self-service portals to reduce the volume and cost of manual contact.
 Consider the development approval process, which has traditionally been paper-based, with forms and plans needing to be viewed and lodged in person.

 These applications can now be sent directly to affected residents, who can view full details on their smartphones, and respond the same way, including taking photos to validate any concerns.
 Responses are tallied and sent to town planners, applicants and architects as needed, with minimal human intervention needed to activate any of the contact steps.

 7. Remote, secure cloud infrastructure

-Best practice communications platforms allow cross channel messaging, which provides interactive, responsive communications, comprehensive reporting and message delivery status transparency for key staff and senior stakeholders.
+Best practice calls for cross-channel messaging, which provides interactive, responsive communications across different channels, comprehensive reporting, and message status transparency for key staff and senior stakeholders.

 Learn more about the different ways our cloud platform automates intelligent, rich communications for crisis management, operations, and community engagement.